Il Grido: Plot

-Aldo, a mechanic working in a sugar refinery in the Po Valley town of Goriano.
-He has been in a seven-year relationship with Irma, with whom he shares a daughter, Rosina.
+Aldo, a mechanic working in a sugar refinery in the Po Valley town of Goriano, has been in a seven-year relationship with Irma, with whom he shares a daughter, Rosina.
 When Irma learns that her estranged husband, who left for Australia years earlier, has died, Aldo sees an opportunity to marry her and legitimize their daughter.
 However, Irma confesses that she has fallen in love with another man.
 Devastated, Aldo attempts to win her back, but after a public altercation where he slaps her, Irma ends the relationship definitively.

 In response to his heartbreak, Aldo leaves Goriano with Rosina, embarking on a journey through the Po Valley.
 Their first stop is at the home of Elvia, Aldo's former girlfriend, who works as a seamstress.
 Aldo tries to rekindle their past relationship, but his lingering sorrow over Irma hinders any genuine connection.
 Irma visits Elvia to deliver Aldo's belongings and informs her of their separation.
 Elvia confronts Aldo about returning only after his breakup and encourages him to move on.
 Realizing he cannot stay, Aldo departs with Rosina the next morning.

 As they continue traveling, Aldo struggles to find steady work that accommodates Rosina's schooling.
 Their relationship becomes strained, culminating in an incident where Aldo slaps Rosina after she nearly gets hit by a car.
 They hitch a ride atop a petrol truck but are forced to disembark before a police checkpoint.
 Seeking shelter, they arrive at a filling station run by Virginia, a young widow living with her elderly father.
 She offers them a place to stay and gives Aldo a job.
 Over time, Aldo and Virginia become romantically involved.